jastisriradheshyam/linux_learn/tools/ssh/ssh.md

 # SSH

 - `ssh-copy-id user@ip`: copy the user key to remote user and ssh will be password less.
+- `ssh -T domain.com` : used to test the auth. without have interactive shell example: `ssh -T git@github.com`

 ## Config